uswds/uswds-site/_components/utilities/layout-grid.md

 // Creates a wrapper for a series of columns
 @include grid-container;

-// Make the element grid-ready (applying everything but the width)
+// Add a full-width element
 @include u-width(full);

+// Set a grid width
 @include grid-col($width-key);

 // Get fancy by offsetting, or changing the sort order